Program Report: Health Economics

 34. C.J.
 Ruhm, "A Healthy Economy Can Break Your Heart," NBER Working Paper No. 12102, March 2006, and Demography, 44 (4) (November 2007), pp. 829-48.

 35. S. Colman, T.J.
 Joyce, and R. Kaestner, " Methodological Issues in the Evaluation of Parental Involvement Laws: Evidence from Texas," NBER Working Paper No. 12608, October 2006, published as "Changes in Abortions and Births and the Texas Parental Notification Law," New England Journal of Medicine, 354 (10) (March 9, 2006), pp. 1031-8.
 See also, S. Colman, T.J.
 Joyce, and R. Kaestner, "Misclassification Bias in the Evaluation of Parental Involvement Laws: A Minor Oversight with a Major Impact," American Journal of Public Health, 98 (10) (October 2008), pp. 1881-5, and S. Colman and T.J.
 Joyce, "Behavioral Responses to Parental Involvement Laws: The Case of Delay in the Timing of Abortions Until Age 18," Perspectives on Sex and Reproductive Health, forthcoming.

 36. T.J.
 Joyce, A.D.
 Racine, and C. Yunzal-Butler, "Reassessing the WIC Effect: Evidence from the Pregnancy Nutrition Surveillance System," NBER Working Paper No. 13441, September 2007, and Journal of Policy Analysis and Management, 27 (2) (Spring 2008), pp. 277-303.

 About the Author(s)

-Grossman directs the NBER's Program in Health Economics and Distinguished Professor of Economics at the City University of New York Graduate Center.
+Grossman directs the NBER's Program on Health Economics and is Distinguished Professor of Economics at the City University of New York Graduate Center.